Spotfire® Server and Environment - Installation and Administration

 Hardware requirements

 Hardware sizing needs to accommodate the central application server and these five services.
-In general, for the application server, plan for a minimum of two Spotfire Server computers and a separate server for the Spotfire database.
+In general, for the application server, plan for a minimum of two Spotfire Server servers and a separate database server for the Spotfire database.
 The following guidelines can help you determine the best strategy for minimizing cost and maximizing efficiency.

 • Additional hardware requirements depends mainly on the Information Services load, specifically: